net-vinothkumar/devops/README.md

 DevOps is a truly cross-functional mode of working

-What is DevOps ?
+# What is DevOps NOT ?

 a.
 It's not a tool.\
 b.
 It's not a technology.\
 c.
 It's not combining development and operations team.

-What are the phases of DevOps ?
+# What are the phases of DevOps ?
 ![devops](https://user-images.githubusercontent.com/30971809/62235458-4e030880-b3cd-11e9-9071-66b1f877ad2a.png)

-Benefits of DevOps ?
+# Benefits of DevOps ?

-What are the challenges with DevOps ?
+# What are the challenges with DevOps ?

-DevOps Tools :
+# DevOps Tools :

 <img width="844" alt="Screen Shot 2019-07-31 at 22 29 43" src="https://user-images.githubusercontent.com/30971809/62245864-c6c08f80-b3e2-11e9-9b36-83d841c5cf87.png">